Duration

 Introduction

-One of the greenest and most beautiful Mongolian provinces Khovsgol is a natural paradise where the rolling steppes of the Mongolian plain meet the dense forests and tall mountains of Eastern Russia.
+One of the greenest and most beautiful Mongolian provinces.
+Khovsgol is a natural paradise where the rolling steppes of the Mongolian plain meet the dense forests and tall mountains of Eastern Russia.
 The dazzling freshwater lakes, stunning unspoiled wilderness and nomadic reindeer herders that Khovsgol is known for make it a must-see destination for just about anyone.

 Itinerary

-Day 4-6.
+Day 3.
 Saddle up and ride on horseback along the beautiful shores of Lake Khovsgol with our local nomadic guides.

-£1,800 per person
+Price per person – £2495

 Start planning your adventure!